How to invest in S&P 500 from Australia in 2025

 What Australian ETF tracks the S&P 500 index?

-If you are looking to invest in Australian ETFs that track the S&P 500 index, there are three popular options:
+If you are looking to invest in Australian ETFs that track the S&P 500 index, these are the most popular options:

-• iShares Core S&P 500 ETF ($IVV): This exchange-traded fund is managed by BlackRock and seeks to provide investment results that correspond to the performance of the S&P 500 index.
-It is traded on the Australian Securities Exchange (ASX) and aims to provide investors with exposure to 500 large-cap US companies.
-Learn more about $IVV ETF and if it's a good investment.
+- iShares Core S&P 500 ETF ($IVV): This exchange-traded fund is managed by BlackRock and seeks to provide investment results that correspond to the performance of the S&P 500 Index.
+It is traded on the Australian Securities Exchange and aims to provide investors with exposure to the top 500 large-cap US companies.
+The ETF is also one of the most traded Australian shares on the Stake platform, learn more about $IVV ETF and if it's a good investment.

-• SPDR S&P 500 ETF Trust ($SPY): This ETF is managed by State Street Global Advisors and is one of the largest and most traded ETFs in the world.
-While it is primarily listed on US exchanges, it also has a presence on the ASX through Chess Depository Interests (CDIs).
-The SPY aims to track the performance of the S&P 500 index.
+- SPDR S&P 500 ETF Trust ($SPY): This ETF is managed by State Street Global Advisors and is one of the largest and most traded ETFs in the world.
+While it is primarily listed on U.S. exchanges, it also has a presence on the ASX through Chess Depository Interests (CDIs).
+SPY aims to track the performance of the S&P 500 Index as well.

-• BetaShares S&P 500 Yield Maximiser Fund ($UMAX): This ETF by BetaShares is designed to provide investors with exposure to the S&P 500 index while offering enhanced income potential.
+- BetaShares S&P 500 Yield Maximiser Fund ($UMAX): The Betashares ETF is designed to provide investors with exposure to the S&P 500 index while offering enhanced income potential.
 It aims to track the performance of a yield-optimised index based on the S&P 500 and incorporates a covered call strategy to generate additional income.

 Each of these ETFs has its own unique characteristics, liquidity and expense ratios.